-electroCore, headquartered in Rockaway, New Jersey, has two wholly owned subsidiaries: electroCore Germany GmbH, and electroCore UK Ltd. The Company has ceased its operations in Germany, although sales to Germany are still supported by electroCore UK Ltd. On November 2, 2021, the Company formally terminated its agreement with electroCore (Aust) Pty Limited ("electroCore Australia").
+electroCore is headquartered in Rockaway, New Jersey, has two wholly owned subsidiaries: electroCore UK Ltd. and electroCore Germany GmbH.
+The Company has paused operations in Germany, with sales into the country and the rest of Europe being managed by electroCore UK Ltd.